 Start of main content

-Nineteen years of experience and the installation of almost 27,000 MW in more than 40 countries have made Gamesa a global technology leader in the wind industry.
+22 years of experience and the installation of more than 35,200 MW worldwide have made Gamesa a global technology leader in the wind industry.

 End of main content